simonoxen/plastimatch/doc/sphinx/registration_command_file_reference.rst

      - 1
      - mm
      - maximum update step length.
 0 implies no restriction
-   * - histoeq
-     - vf+demons+itk
-     - 0
-     - boolean
-     - specify whether or not to equalize intensity histograms before registration
-   * - num_hist_levels_equal
-     - vf+demons+itk
-     - 1000
-     - unsigned int
-     - set number of histogram levels for histogram equalization
-   * - num_matching_points
-     - vf+demons+itk
-     - 500
-     - unsigned int
-     - set number of histogram levels for histogram equalization
-   * - thresh_mean_intensity
-     - vf+demons+itk
-     - 0
-     - boolean
-     - Set the threshold at mean intensity flag.
-If true, only source (reference) pixels which are greater than the mean source (reference) intensity is used in the histogram matching.
-If false, all pixels are used.
    * - grad_tol
      - any+{lbfgs}+itk
      - 1.5